 It’s tempting to use words like ‘exciting’ and ‘awesome’ when you’re describing your product or service.
 But, when you do this, what you’re actually doing is telling your reader what you think of it, and you’re hoping to magically transfer some of that enthusiasm to them.
 To combat this, think about why your potential client should feel excited and the impact it’s going to have on their lives.
 Talk about that instead.

 7) Be positive

 We know that Facebook, Instagram and all our other favourite social platforms want to be positive places for their users to hang out.
-Which is why using positive language in your posts will not only work wonders on your readers, it will help your posts reach more people too.
+This is why using positive language in your posts will not only work wonders on your readers, it will help your posts reach more people too.
 It’s easy to switch up negative language.
-For example, instead of saying ‘Don’t forget….’ say ‘Remember.’
-Or, instead of ‘Feed up feeling like [horrible thing here],’ switch it to ‘Would you love to feel like [lovely upbeat thing here]’.
+For example, instead of saying ‘Don’t forget….’, say ‘Remember.’
+Or, instead of ‘Fed up feeling like [horrible thing here],’ switch it to ‘Would you love to feel like [lovely upbeat thing here]’.

 Implementing these few simple strategies in your writing will make a world of difference to your content.
 But you need to be consistent.
 Make sure you include them in your brand voice guidelines so that you commit to using them every time you write content.